View Upcoming Events

 When you are creating a training agenda, it is better to plan too much time, than not enough.
 Learners should have time to experience the full impact of the learning objectives for the activity so that they can maximize learning outcomes.

-You might use a risk-taking energizer for a variety to workplace-related topics or other pertinent situations on a session topic.
+You might use a risk-taking energizer for a variety of workplace-related topics or other pertinent situations on a session topic.

 Energizer Activities Book